ASFHyP3/hyp3-docs/docs/getting_started.md

 ## Using the API

 The HyP3 web API is the backbone behind Vertex and the SDK.
-The API can also be invoked directly.
+You may also use the API directly.
 Visit [Using HyP3: API](using/api.md) to learn more.